 If you need a LARGE nyjer/thistle feeder, check out the Magnum Thistle Feeder!

 To feed larger finches, use black oil sunflower seed with a platform feeder.
 Why a platform feeder?
-Larger birds appreciate the stability.
+Larger birds appreciate the stability of the platform.

 To shop around other thistle feeders, you can check more out here.